guettli/python-tips/README.md

 is maybe time to use a [Task Queue](https://www.fullstackpython.com/task-queues.html).
 This way you can split your work into small tasks.
 This gives you much more power than an iterator.

+Finally there are two kind of happy developers: Some are happy because they know fancy methods like [more_itertools.spy()](https://more-itertools.readthedocs.io/en/stable/api.html#more_itertools.spy) and some developers are happy because they don't need to these fancy methods.

 # Unicode Symbols

 Often you can avoid fancy SVG/PNG icons.
 You can use the unicode symbols: For example `\N{Lock}` 🔒